elihunter173/website/content/projects/goofyglyphs.md

 placed after the emoji they describe and start with a single, special emoji indicating what kind descriptor it is.

-* ➰ (... ➿): Adjective phrase.
-This phrase contains a list of adjective-type
+* ▶ (... ◀): Adjective phrase.
+This phrase contains a list of
-  emojis, followed by a ➿ to indicate the end of the adjective phrase.
-If you only have one adjective-type emoji, ➿ does not need to be specified.
+  adjective-type emojis, followed by a ◀ to indicate the end of the adjective phrase.
+If you only have one adjective-type emoji, ◀ does not need to be specified.
-  * *Example:* My dog ate a big round chicken = "🐕➰👈🍴🐔➰🆙⚪➿".
+  * *Example:* My dog ate a big round chicken = "🐕▶👈🍴🐔▶🆙⚪◀".
-* 〰️: Descriptive clause.
+* ⏩: Descriptive clause.
 Begins a new subject-verb-object clause which specifically describes the affected emoji.
-Usually, you will include the emoji itself in the clause.
-"Which", "Where".
-  * *Example:* The dog, which I bought, makes me happy = "🐕〰️👈💳🐕😊👈"
+  * *Example:* The dog, which I bought, makes me happy = "🐕⏩👈💳🐕😊👈"
 * 🚫: Negator.
 Negates emoji immediately following.
 This does not have any emojis in its descriptor phrase.
 "Not".
 * 0️⃣1️⃣2️⃣3️⃣4️⃣5️⃣6️⃣7️⃣8️⃣9️⃣🔟: Identifiers.
 Since emojis tend to refer to the same object/event, you can use identifiers to differentiate between similar objects/events.

-## Clause Modifiers

-Clauses can have modifiers which affect their meaning.
-These modifiers are placed immediately after the clause which they affect.

-* ❓: Interrogator.
-Marks the prior clause as a true-false question.
-"Right?".
+## The Substantive Emoji

+The 🔼 emoji introduces a new subject-verb-object clause which itself acts where the 🔼 is placed.
+* *Example:* I wonder if fish swim like to sailboats (I'm thinking about whether fish swim similarly to boats) = "👈🤔🔼🏊▶🐟↔️❓🏊▶⛵"

 ## Verb Modifiers

 Verbs in particular can have modifiers.
-These modifiers are placed after the verb they affect, just like with clause modifiers and emoji descriptors.
+These modifiers are placed after the verb they affect, just like emoji descriptors.

+* ❓: Interrogator.
+Marks the verb-clause as a true-false question.
+  * *Example:* "👉"
-Currently, the only modifiers are tense modifiers.
-If tense is unspecified, verbs are in their basic form which is roughly present tense.
-It means something which typically occurs, is occurring, or always occurs.
+* Tense Modifiers: These indicate the tense of the verb.
+If unspecified, then verbs are roughly present tense.
   * 🕘: Past.
 Something which did occur and has now finished.
     * *Example:* I used to want a meal = "👈🙏🕘🍽️"
   * 🕛: Present.
 Something which recently began occurring and is still occurring and will continue occurring.
     * *Example:* I currently want a meal = "👈🙏🕛🍽️"
   * 🕒: Future.
 Something which has not yet occurred but will later.
     * *Example:* I will want a meal = "👈🙏🕒🍽️"

 ## Conjunctions